a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 The output of the User Data script is written in /var/log/cloud-init-output.log.

-The script configures Splunk to monitor this log file and index it in the '_internal' index under the 'aws:cloud-init' sourcetype so that data could be explored from Splunk.
+The script configures Splunk to monitor this log file and index it in the internal index under the 'aws:cloud-init' sourcetype so that data could be explored from Splunk.

 ### Splunk is run with ec2-user

 This could be important to know while accessing the instance via ssh.

-### Access Splunk on port 8000
+### Access Splunk Web on port 80

-Splunk default Web port is 8000.
-It has been left as-is to avoid messing with iptables.
+Splunk default Web port is 8000 but iptables has been configured to redirect port 80 to port 8000, and the rule has been made persistent.

 ### Splunk behavior on boot

-Since a major change in version 7.2.2 (https://splk.it/2TeoAh7), enabling boot-start the way it was done in the script caused unexpected issues.

-Hence, Splunk has not been configured to start at boot.
-I am looking for a viable solution.
+Splunk has been configured to start at boot time.